 Seeing the half-timbered houses on the quiet cobblestone streets is a great introduction to Bacharach.
-The town is easily accessible by foot, so just stroll around, and get acquainted.
+The town is easily accessible on foot, so just stroll around, and get acquainted.

 The town church is located just off of the square.
 Though not as impressive as most of the churches we have visited in Europe, it was still worth a visit.
 Inside you will find brightly painted walls and Gothic arches.

 Be sure and notice the blue-and-white plaque hanging just outside the entrance warning that this building should not be targeted during times of war.

 Just down from the church, you will find the Posthof, symbolized by the golden horn hanging overhead.
 In the old days, the postman would blow this horn and traffic would stop as the mail sped through the town.
 As you enter, notice the beautiful door.

 History buffs will appreciate seeing a historical piece, a fascist eagle from 1936 over the door.

 Steep steps alongside the church leading up to the town castle.
 Feeling ambitious and ready to burn off some of the German food we had been eating, Marty and I laced up our tennis shoes and started the climb up to Stahleck Castle.

 On the way up to the castle, you will pass the Wernerkapelle Ruins.
 What’s left of this enormous chapel is hauntingly beautiful.